-Earth Studies, now in its 14th year, is a comprehensive, outdoor-based Nature education program that takes place among the ponderosa pines of the 611-acre Pueblo Mountain Park.
+Earth Studies, now in its 17th year, is a comprehensive, outdoor-based Nature education program that explores the ponderosa pine forest of our 611-acre Pueblo Mountain Park Campus as well as the banks of the Arkansas at our River Campus .
 Started in 2002 to serve the 5th grade students of Pueblo School District 60, the program currently consists of several full days of experiential education spread over the school year.
 Lessons are built around natural science themes and cover state and district educational standards in all the major academic fields (science, geography, reading, writing, mathematics, history, health, physical education).
-MPEC provides all bus transportation, and each student receives an Earth Studies workbook.

-NUMBERS: For the 2015-2016 school year, MPEC is serving 53 classes, around 1,350 students.
+NUMBERS: For the 2018-2019 school year, NWDC is serving 59 classes, around 1,500 students.
 Since 2008, Earth Studies has served every fifth grade student in Pueblo City Schools (averaging 1,250 students).
 Extensive evaluation data collected over the last decade from thousands of students covering academics, impact on self esteem, and impact on attitudes towards Nature have been consistently positive.

 Awards and Recognition